 ‘“We’re chill!” he calls out from a picnic table not far away.
 “People our age, we’re just chill.
 You can be whoever you want,” he adds, ambling over, “as long as you’re being yourself.”’

 Are you too getting that special tingle that only the apathy of wealth can set off?
-The reassuring weight of diamonds.
+Isn’t the weight of diamonds reassuring!

 Peel back the layers as you see fit – there are so, so many – but I’m going to go with the privileged application of ‘being yourself’.
 Send help.
-The diamonds are too heavy.
-I can’t move.
+Now the diamonds are too heavy.
+I can’t move!

 ‘“I shop in your closet all the time, don’t I?”
 Hadid, 22, flicks a lock of dyed-green hair out of her boyfriend’s eyes as she poses the question.“Yeah, but same,” replies Malik, 24.
 “What was that T-shirt I borrowed the other day?”
 “The Anna Sui?” asks Hadid.
 “Yeah,” Malik says.
 “I like that shirt.
 And if it’s tight on me, so what?
 It doesn’t matter if it was made for a girl.”Hadid nods vigorously.
 “Totally.
 It’s not about gender.
 It’s about, like, shapes.
 And what feels good on you that day.
 And anyway, it’s fun to experiment. . . .”’

 Take a moment and consider that a couple sharing each other’s already heavily-gendered clothes is literally the most heterosexual thing performed in this life?
 Like, isn’t a girl wearing a guy’s shirt (post coitus or post coffee spill) the premise for every rom com starring Kate Hudson?
 Le sigh.